School #69

 Worldview

 The Dvaita Vedanta adherent inhabits a cosmos structured by irreducible difference: God (Vishnu), individual souls, and matter are eternally and fundamentally distinct, and liberation consists not in dissolving this difference but in perfecting the soul's loving relationship with the Supreme.
 To hold this ontology is to feel that individuality is real and precious, that the world is genuinely created by God and not a cosmic illusion, and that the proper response to existence is devoted worship rather than intellectual dissolution of the self into an undifferentiated absolute.
 The fundamental orientation is one of humble devotion (bhakti): the soul is eternally dependent on Vishnu, and the highest joy is the permanent, blissful communion with God in which each soul retains its unique identity and experiences the divine according to its innate spiritual capacity.
+The framework reads this as Personal metaphysical agency: in Madhva's dualism Vishnu is unambiguously a personal divine agent who hears, judges, and grants grace to eternally distinct souls — not an impersonal cosmic principle as in Advaita.
+The framework reads this as Tradition-grounded moral authority: the Vedas, Upanishads, and Bhagavata Purana read through Madhva's commentaries and the lineage of his interpretive Tradition constitute the standard; the dualist reads śruti within a specific teacher-line, not as a solo interpreter.

 Moral Implications